jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 - Master of Science in Mathematical Modelling and Computation ~ Technical University of Denmark
 - Bachelor of Science in Robot Systems ~ University of Southern Denmark
 - LinkedIn ~ [linkedin.com/in/anderslaunerbaek](https://www.linkedin.com/in/anderslaunerbaek/)

+## Exercise lectures
+The format of the exercise lectures is as follows:
+- Two modules of 45 minutes each per week.
+- The first half of the first module will be used to recap and solution sharing from the previous exercises.
+The reminder of the first module and the second module will be used to work the exercises for the current week.
+- The exercises will be hands-on exercises where you will be working with Kubernetes and the themes of this weeks lecture.
+- The exercises will be provided in `exercises.md` file in the respective lecture folder.

 ## Subject and objective for these exercises